 1 West 72nd Street

-The Dakota is a hauntingly beautiful building that’s rightfully gained quite the reputation for attracting not only countless famous New Yorkers, but also otherworldly spirits to its mysterious interior.
+The Dakota is a hauntingly beautiful building that’s rightfully gained quite the reputation for attracting not only countless celebrities, but also otherworldly spirits to its mysterious interior.
 This was the setting for horror classic Rosemary’s Baby.
 Directed by Roman Polanski, the nail-bitting movie was filmed on site and the building was renamed “The Bramford” for story-telling purposes.

-The Dakota is also the infamous site of John Lennon’s assassination.
+The Dakota is also the infamous site of John Lennon’s assassination on December 8, 1980.
 His wife Yoko Ono reported seeing his ghost around the building’s premises.
 Other residents and staff workers have claimed to see the ghost of a little girl and the spirit of an adult with the face of a young boy.
-Some attribute these enigmatic occurrences due to the absence of fire escapes.
-They were designed by architect Henry Hardenbergh in order to keep the building soundproof.
+Some attribute these enigmatic occurrences to the building’s absence of fire escapes, a feature architect Henry Hardenbergh adopted in order to keep the building soundproof.

 1 West 67th Street

 The Ansonia was built in 1904 and quickly became the main hub for artists and creative types residing in the neighborhood.
-Its immaculate Gothic design and implementation of majestic gargoyles on its facade attracted New Yorkers to its glamorous interior.
-However, The Ansonia’s reputation as one of the Upper West Side’s hotspots declined as reports of ghost sightings started to come to light.
+The immaculate Gothic design and implementation of majestic gargoyles on its facade attracted New Yorkers to its glamorous interior.
+However, the Ansonia’s reputation as one of the Upper West Side’s hotspots declined as reports of ghost sightings started to come to light.

-According to onlookers, a demented doctor conjured the dead back to life in a chapel off the hotel’s lobby.
+According to onlookers, a demented doctor conjured the dead back to life in a chapel off the former hotel’s lobby.
 Since the spooky incident took place, residents and workers started to report strange occurrences day in and day out.
-From a doorman confessing seeing the figure of a man lurking in the shadows of the building’s basement to a guest’s traumatic experience of finding a woman watching over her in the middle of the night, The Ansonia’s is one of the most fear-inducing buildings in the city.
+From a doorman confessing to seeing the figure of a man lurking in the shadows of the building’s basement to a guest’s traumatic experience of finding a woman watching over her in the middle of the night, the Ansonia is one of the most fear-inducing buildings in the city.

 New York Cancer Hospital